sansroot/Dotfiles-v7/README.md

   1. <a>https://github.com/adi1090x/rofi</a>
   ```
-  2. pacman -S rofi-wayland (install it from distro's repository)
+  2. sudo pacman -S rofi-wayland (install it from distro's repository)
   ```

 # Optional

 #### Nvim:
 ```
-pacman -S neovim (install it from distro's repository)
+sudo pacman -S neovim (install it from distro's repository)
 ```
 #### NVChad: